roalyr/godot-for-3d-open-worlds/README.md

 </p>

-This flavor of Godot 4.x engine is made to accommodate large open-world 3D games which require much further view distance than original Godot offers while still relying on single-precision floats.
-In order to achieve this a few tweaks were made.
+This flavor of Godot 4.x engine is made to accommodate large open-world 3D games which require much further view distance than original Godot offers.

 This fork is regularly synchronized with [4.x branch](https://github.com/godotengine/godot/tree/master).